 My one and only quibble is the recreation of some title cards.
 While this does make some unreadable cards readable and the font matches exactly, I’m a purist in this sense and want to see the original titles as photographed, regardless of quality.
 I miss those big looping question marks.

 As a bonus, Bruce has included the full The Man From Beyond pressbook as 300dpi PDF, and a rare program flyer for The Master Mystery.
 Also, this DVD includes complete and uncut footage of Houdini escaping from a straight jacket in Dayton, Ohio.
-I’ve see bits of this footage, but never the whole escape, start to finish, filmed in long shot.
+[See UPDATE] I’ve see bits of this footage, but never the whole escape, start to finish, filmed in long shot.
 What’s cool is at one point we can see a cameraman set up on the ledge and shoot the closeup footage that we see most often in documentaries.

 The escape is followed by dynamite footage of a very happy Houdini taking bows to the cameras as Jim Collins tries to hustle him away (pic below).
 This bonus footage alone makes this DVD a must!